 Shaquem Griffin – a name that could go down in NFL history; and be remembered by many in the sporting world.

-The 22-year-old was impressive at the NFL Combine – the league’s annual scouting event where young college players from around the country attempt to catch the eye of professional coaches.
-The youngsters attempt a series of drills, e.g. vertical jump, 40-year dash and more, as coaches from all the NFL sides narrow down the players they need for the upcoming season
+The 22-year-old had an impressive showing in February at the 2018 NFL Combine – the league’s annual scouting event where young college players from around the country attempt to catch the eye of professional coaches.
+The youngsters attempt a series of drills, e.g. vertical jump, 40-year dash and more, as coaches from all the NFL sides narrow down the players they need for the upcoming season.

 Shaquem made the most of the opportunity – running the fastest 40-yard dash of any player in his position ever – 4.38 seconds.
 He also bench pressed a huge 102kg 20 times, with his previous best being 11.